EugeneKrapivin/JsonTranslate.NET/README.md

 > Bindings are edited out for brevity.

 Notice that the `str_join` bindings contains 2 bindings: `lookup` and `unit`.
-The fact that the bindings propery is an array allows the user to pass multiple values to be processed into the transformer.
+The fact that the bindings property is an array allows the user to pass multiple values to be processed into the transformer.

 > The `unit` transformer is used to pass a constant value into the chain, without resorting to hacks like adding the value on top of the source json.